Ariel Henry: Allegations of role in assassination of Jovenel Moïse

 On 8 February, a recording of judge Garry Orélien, who previously oversaw the investigation of the assassination, was obtained by CNN in which Orélien accused Henry of being among those who planned the assassination of Moïse.
 He also accused Henry of being "connected and friends with" the mastermind of the assassination.
 This claim was also backed by multiple Haitian law enforcement officials who had investigated the assassination as well, and who also told CNN that Henry was obstructing the investigation.
-Orélien later in an interview with Radio Television Caraïbes denied accusing Henry, while claiming that the CNN report intended to murder his career and force him to go into exile or be killed.

-Henry on 11 February dismissed the allegations of his involvement as "fake news" and called on Badio to hand himself over to the authorities.
+Orélien denied having this conversation, later in an interview with Radio Television Caraïbes he denied accusing Henry, while claiming that the CNN report intended to murder his career and force him to go into exile or be killed.
+On 11 February, Henry dismissed the allegations of his involvement as "fake news" and called on Badio to hand himself over to the authorities.
 He also added that no Haitian or American official had questioned him regarding the case.

+Political crisis and resignation

+Henry traveled to Guyana on 25 February 2024, and days later to Kenya to sign an agreement on the deployment of 1,000 Kenyan policemen in Haiti.
+When he tried to return to Haiti, he was unable to land as gang attacks shuttered the Toussaint Louverture International Airport and freed more than 4,000 prison inmates.
+Henry remained outside the country, signing his resignation in April 2024 from Los Angeles.
+The Economy and Finance Minister Michel Patrick Boisvert assumed the role of acting prime minister on 25 February in his absence.

+On 11 March, Henry agreed to resign as the country's leader once the Transitional Presidential Council was formed, following a meeting in Jamaica with leaders of Caribbean states and U.S. Secretary of State Antony Blinken.
+By 13 March, some political parties said they would not participate in the deal.
+The council was formalized on 12 April, with members being named on 16 April and sworn in on 25 April when Henry presented his resignation in a letter signed on 24 April in Los Angeles.
+Henry's outgoing cabinet meanwhile appointed Boisvert as the interim prime minister.

 Personal life

 Ariel Henry is the son of Elie S. Henry, who was a pastor and an elder of the Seventh-day Adventist Church.
 Ariel's father died on 20 December 2015.
 He is married to Annie Claude Massiau and his siblings are named Monique Henry, Edlyne Henry Richard, Elie Henry and Elvire Henry.
-His brother Elie is also a pastor and is the president of the Inter-American Division of Seventh-day Adventists.
+His brother Elie is also a pastor and is the president of the Inter-American Division of Seventh-day Adventists since 2018, after he was elected for that role in that year and re-elected in 2022.